Galaga: Related media

 Shortly after the game's release, Namco produced miniature Galaga cabinets for buses and airplanes, housed in small 17-inch CRT monitors.
 In 2000, Namco released an arcade cabinet to celebrate the game's 20th anniversary, which was bundled with Ms. Pac-Man and titled Ms. Pac-Man / Galaga - Class of 1981.
 A similar cabinet was released in 2005 that also included the original Pac-Man, made to celebrate the latter's 25th anniversary.
 Galaga is also included in both Pac-Man's Arcade Party (2010) and Pac-Man's Pixel Bash (2019).

 Galaga has made cameo appearances in films including WarGames (1983), The Karate Kid (1984), Planes, Trains and Automobiles (1987), The Avengers (2012), and Pixels (2015).
-A submarine named after the game appears throughout the ABC television series Lost.
+A submarine named after the game appears throughout the television series Lost.
 Hallmark Cards released a Galaga arcade cabinet ornament in 2009, which played sound effects from the game.
 In 2019, researchers at North Carolina State University named an extinct species of shark Galagadon nordquistae, due to the shark's teeth bearing a resemblance to the Galaga aliens.
 Galaga is also the subject of several high score-based tournaments; as of 2020, the world record is held by Jordan Dorrington with a score of 20,980,450 points.

 Galaga was used as a loading screen minigame in the PlayStation version of Tekken.
 As a tie-in with the anime series Space Dandy, an iOS remake, Space Galaga, was released in 2015, featuring characters and starships from Space Dandy intermixed with Galaga gameplay.
 A similar crossover game, Galaga: Tekken Edition, was released the same year, replacing enemies with characters from the Tekken franchise.
 A Galaga-themed costume is also available as downloadable-content in LittleBigPlanet 3.
 The Boss Galaga appears as an item in Super Smash Bros. for Nintendo 3DS and Wii U and its followup Super Smash Bros.
 Ultimate, where it can capture an opponent and carry them off the screen.
 Ultimate also features a remix of the Galaga soundtrack.
 An animated television adaptation, Galaga Chronicles, is confirmed to be in development.